Teen Challenge Adventure Ranch

-Teen Challenge Adventure Ranch is a licensed therapeutic program and boarding school for boys ages 14-17 with serious life-controlling issues or addictions.
+Teen Challenge Adventure Ranch is a licensed therapeutic program and boarding school for boys ages 14-17 with addictions or life-controlling issues.
 The boys experience clinical therapy and regular therapy-based, challenging outdoor activities including: camping, backpacking, rappelling, canoeing, swimming, hiking, and spelunking (rock climbing and cave exploration).
 Students are challenged physically and learn the importance of teamwork, goals and perseverance.
 They develop better communication skills and improve their ability to work cooperatively with others.

 Teen Challenge Adventure Ranch was the very first Teen Challenge® therapeutic boarding school for teenage boys.
 It is a licensed treatment facility with private bedrooms for the boys.
 The energetic therapists and caring staff encourage the boys to apply appropriate solutions to life’s problems.
 They endeavor to help troubled boys become mentally sound and drug-free for a lifetime, not just for the short time they are on the TCAR campus.
 The program’s extensive Aftercare Program ensures your boy’s ongoing success, entailing an extra six months of support, training and encouragement and a visit to the boy’s home, plus help in finding local resources for the parent and boy.